mwunsch/tumblr/README.md

 The Tumblr gem is Copyright (c) 2010 Mark Wunsch and is licensed under the [MIT License](http://creativecommons.org/licenses/MIT/).

-Tumblr is Copyright (c) Tumblr, Inc. The Tumblr gem is NOT affiliated with Tumblr.
+Tumblr is Copyright (c) Tumblr, Inc. The Tumblr gem is NOT affiliated with Tumblr, Inc.